dotnet/LLVMSharp/README.md

 [**LLVMSharp NuGet Package**](http://www.nuget.org/packages/LLVMSharp) for .NET Core 2.0+ (Linux, macOS, Windows) and .NET Framework 4+ - each version is built from the corresponding LLVM Release.

+## License

+Copyright (c) .NET Foundation and Contributors.
+All Rights Reserved.
+Licensed under the MIT License (MIT).
+See [LICENSE.md](LICENSE.md) in the repository root for more information.

 ## Building LLVMSharp

 On Linux using .NET Core: